Hong Kong tries to block lawmakers who insulted China

 The Democratic Party said Leung's actions showed a "total disrespect" for the Legislative Council, while Demosisto lawmaker Nathan Law, a former Umbrella Movement leader, said the lawsuit set a dangerous precedent for the future.

-Hong Kong's Department of Justice and Leung's office did not immediately respond to requests for comment.
+Hong Kong's Department of Justice and Leung's office did not respond to requests for comment.